Online students I've had to deal with

-- Seven behaviors of online students that irritate me.
+- Behaviors of online students that irritate me include being

-- Online instructors' gripes about students can often be solved by minimal effort on the
+- Online instructors' gripes about students can often be solved with a little effort on the

-student's part, making both the instructor's and students' lives less stressful.
+student's part, making the lives of both the instructor and student less stressful.

 Caricatures of annoying online student behavior